bbchallenge/bbchallenge/src/routes/story.md

 - We decide as many machines as we can but fail to decide some of them.
 Their individual halting problems compete for the title of "simplest open problem in mathematics" (on the [busy beaver scale](#the-busy-beaver-scale)) which is also 🥳

+<a id="similar-projects"></a>

+## Similar projects

+In 2003, [Skelet](https://skelet.ludost.net/bb/nreg.html) released ≈6000 lines of Pascal that aim at achieving the same result as the busy beaver challenge: decide the behavior of all 5-state Turing machines from all-0 tape.
+Skelet's program left only 164 machines undecided which is claimed to have since been reduced to only 21 machines by various authors including [Dan Briggs](https://github.com/danbriggs/Turing/blob/master/paper/HNRs.pdf).
+Significant work has been made by these authors to manually decide the behavior of Skelet’s 164 machines.

+This represents a substantial and truly impressive effort, however we do not believe that Skelet’s program has been reviewed independently, and proving 6,000 lines of uncommented Pascal correct would be a challenge (How can we be sure that the original set of 164 machines is not erroneous?
+I.e we'd need a proof that some machines were not overlooked or nor decided using incorrect arguments.).

+In contrast, it is one of the core mission of the busy beaver challenge to provide open source, concise, modular, tested and proved correct code in order to facilitate peer-review and increase trust in the final outcome of the challenge.
+See our [reproducibility and verifiability statement](/method#reproducibility-and-verifiability-statement).

 <a id="references"></a>

 ## References